What are the different types of social media platforms and which one is best for your business?

 YouTube – Yes, YouTube is considered a social media platform.
 What’s more, it is also the 2nd most-used search engine following Google.
 Yes, we did say “search engine”.
 For the record, YouTube is used in this fashion primarily by the younger generation, and not as frequently as those who might actually have the resources to become a customer.
 However, with a trend, this large, companies should not be quick to overlook a branding and informational tool such as YouTube, especially considering the average time on site is 23 minutes.
 The benefits of maintaining a YouTube social media presence include a potentially huge audience for companies on a tight budget, and the ability to “tag” keywords to videos so that you will have a good chance of being seen when your terms are searched.
 Of course, as with the other social media platforms we have discussed, various factors play a role here, but if your company has already produced video creative to be used on your website or blog, it is easy to create a YouTube Channel and cast a much wider net, especially considering YouTube’s time constraints are also much lighter on company resources than with the other types of social media platforms.

 As with all types of social media platforms, what is hot today might not be in the future.
 Companies need to be able to accurately determine what to allocate their time and resources in to increase brand awareness and maintain a positive reputation on- and offline.
-This conservative and well-thought-out approach will help prepare these companies for the next phase of social media, or whatever type of media becomes the “next big thing”.
+This conservative and well-thought-out approach will help prepare these companies for the next phase of social media platforms, or whatever type of media becomes the “next big thing”.
 Search engine marketing companies and their clients must consider these factors when making decisions about how and when to further marketing efforts.

 Contributed by Amanda Finch, VP Operations